Nyhavn in Copenhagen

 Step 1: Consider Location, Location, Location

 Check maps to determine the location of the hotel you’re considering.
-If it’s on the outskirts, check the surroundings.
-Will you be staying in a dreary suburb or a park-like resort?
+If it’s on the outskirts, look at the surroundings.
+Will you be staying in a soul-sucking suburb or a park-like resort?

 Thank goodness for Google Maps!
 Use it to check out ground views of the hotel.
 You’ll quickly figure out if the hotel looks run-down or if the neighborhood appears to be on the sketchy side.

-If you’re driving, do not attempt to drive into the center of old historical towns and villages.
+If you’re driving, do not attempt to drive into the center of old historical towns and villages, especially in hill towns in Tuscany and Provence.
 The roads are very narrow, you may get ticketed, and finding parking can be horrifically difficult.

-Either park your car in a nearby car park and walk with your stuff to the hotel or choose a place outside the city walls.
+Either park your car in a nearby car park and walk with your luggage to the hotel, or choose a place outside the city walls.

 If you’re traveling by train, avoid hotels near the train station.
 They can be a bit scuzzy compared to hotels in the historic center that are typically several minutes’ walk or a taxi ride away from the station.

-When I’m traveling by train, I always go for the coolest, quaintest hotel I can find in the historic center.
-I want to make up for the times we traveled by car and had to opt for modern, outside-the-walls convenience.
+When I’m traveling by train, I always book the coolest, quaintest hotel I can find in the historic center.
+I want to make up for the times I traveled by car and had to opt for modern, outside-the-walls convenience.

 Step 2: Identify Room Size

-Sites like booking.com always specify the size of the room in square meters.
+Sites such as booking.com always specify the size of the room in square meters.
 15 square meters (about 160 square feet) or smaller is too small for two people and their luggage to fit comfortably.

 In the middle of the night, I want to get to the bathroom without breaking my leg tripping over a suitcase.